 In a previous article dating and identifying Griswold cast iron, we looked at different logos to determine the age of your Griswold iron cookware.
-And I gave a timeline of the small logo between 1939-1957, but during this time, Griswold introduced three design changes to the handle.
-In this article, you will learn to identify these three handles to estimate the age of a small block skillet, and I’ll also touch upon answering some common questions about the Griswold small logo block skillets.
+And I gave a timeline of the small logo between 1939-1957.
+Still, Griswold introduced three design changes to the handle during this time.
+In this article, you will learn to identify these three handles to estimate the age of a small block skillet.
+I’ll also answer some common questions about the Griswold small logo block skillets.

 Table of Contents